United Fruit Company: History in Latin America

 The United Fruit Company (UFCO) owned huge tracts of land in the Caribbean lowlands.
 It also dominated regional transportation networks through its International Railways of Central America and its Great White Fleet of steamships.
 In addition, UFCO branched out in 1913 by creating the Tropical Radio and Telegraph Company.
 UFCO's policies of acquiring tax breaks and other benefits from host governments led to it building enclave economies in the regions, in which a company's investment is largely self-contained for its employees and overseas investors and the benefits of the export earnings are not shared with the host country.

 One of the company's primary tactics for maintaining market dominance was to control the distribution of arable land.
 UFCO claimed that hurricanes, blight and other natural threats required them to hold extra land or reserve land.
 In practice, what this meant was that UFCO was able to prevent the government from distributing land to peasants who wanted a share of the banana trade.
 The fact that the UFCO relied so heavily on manipulating land use rights to maintain their market dominance had a number of long-term consequences for the region.
 For the company to maintain its unequal land holdings it often required government concessions.
 And this in turn meant that the company had to be politically involved in the region even though it was an American company.
 In fact, the heavy-handed involvement of the company in often-corrupt governments created the term "banana republic", which represents a servile dictatorship.
 The term "Banana Republic" was coined by American writer O. Henry.

 Environmental effects

-The United Fruit Company's entire process of creating a plantation to farming the banana and the effects of these practices created noticeable environmental degradation when it was a thriving company.
+The United Fruit Company's entire process of creating a plantation to farm the banana and the effects of these practices created noticeable environmental degradation when it was a thriving company.
 Infrastructure built by the company was constructed by clearing out forests, filling in low, swampy areas, and installing sewage, drainage, and water systems.
 Ecosystems that existed on these lands were destroyed, devastating biodiversity.
 With a loss in biodiversity, other natural processes within nature necessary for plant and animal survival are shut down.